 Get first in line at the housing associations

-Herning Municipality has an agreement with the housing associations (pendlerordning), which means that if your current address is more than 30 kilometers from Herning, you get priority for an apartment.
-You need to contact the housing associations directly to learn more about the agreement.
+Herning Municipality has an agreement with the housing associations (pendlerordning), which means that if your current address is more than 30 kilometers from Herning, and you have a fixed position in Herning or Ikast-Brande Municipality, you can get priority for an apartment.
+Contact the housing associations directly to learn more about the agreement.

 Read more about the priority list here (in Danish)